I noticed it first on my

 We have a mouse.

 But even then I didn't come to full terms with it.
-Is there such a thing as "a mouse"?
-Or is it more like "a mouse infestation"?
+Is there such a thing as "

 I told Hubby, who said he would set some traps, and returned to my nice, happy place of Ignore-It-And-It-Will-Go-Away.